Skip to main content

 Is this a one-off opportunity?

-We hope that we can build from this pilot programme to something that grows over the next four years.
+We hope that we can build from this pilot program to something that grows over the next four years.
 Therefore, we’d like to co-design how participants can remain connected to the program over four years.
-You are not just attending a lab—you’re shaping the future of the festival and sector.
+You are not just attending a lab –you’re influencing the future of the festival and sector.

 If I do not identify as Indigenous, Black and/or PoC, can I still apply to the program?